 The NVIC organises weekly lectures (on Thursday) and films (on Sunday) on a variety of subjects.
 We are looking forward to welcoming you at the institute!

 The NVIC organises weekly Thursday lectures on a variety of subjects.
 The lectures start at 6 pm sharp.
 The doors open at 5.30 pm.
 Please note that seating is limited.
 The lectures start as scheduled and late admissions are not allowed.
 After the lecture refreshments will be served in the hall of the Institute.

 Would you like to present your own academic research at NVIC?
 We are looking for professionals who would like to give a lecture about their research findings.
 Please email email@example.com for more information.

-The umbrella topic of our film screenings and lectures in October is 'The 60s'.
 Keep an eye on our Facebook page or website for more information about our program.